-Research will help you uncover all different types, styles, and uses for flags.
+Researching will help you uncover all different types, styles, and uses for flags.
 Here are a few examples:

-Hopefully this little bit of information has sparked your curiosity about flags.
+Hopefully, this little bit of information has sparked your curiosity about flags.
 This lesson will allow participants of all ages to create their own inspiration flags.

 Symbolism and color choice should also play a meaningful role in the design, creating a community or personally-based inspirational theme.
 Possible themes and symbols for this project can include family history, personal inspiration, community or school symbols and themes, words of motivation, or personal hero.
 The possibilities are endless; keep it positive and motivating.

 Inspiration Flags Art Project